sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 * print_flag : bool

-If print_flag is true, print main process time use, Otherwise not print.
+If print_flag is True, print main process time use, Otherwise not print.

 **Sample:**
     .. code-block:: python